puppeteer/puppeteer/docs/troubleshooting.md

 ### [alternative] Setup [setuid sandbox](https://chromium.googlesource.com/chromium/src/+/HEAD/docs/linux_suid_sandbox_development.md)

-Setuid sandbox comes as a standalone executable and is located next to downloaded Chromium; it is fine to re-use the same sandbox executable for different Chromium versions, so the following could be done only once:
+The setuid sandbox comes as a standalone executable and is located next to the Chromium that Puppeteer downloads.
+It is fine to re-use the same sandbox executable for different Chromium versions, so the following could be done only once per host environment:

 ```bash
 # cd to the downloaded instance